Friday, May 31, 2019

 The balance between precipitation and evaporation looks particularly grim for the region around Berlin.

-Professor Markus Weiler's talk was somewhat technical and concerned about heavy rainfall and flooding in towns.
+Professor Markus Weiler's talk was somewhat technical and concerned about heavy rainfall and town flooding.
 I only retained one of his slides showing a persistent local depression, i.e., a rain cell of only 10 kilometers in diameter but stationary for one hour.
 It had precipitation of around 50 mm, destroying the nearby town of Braunsbach by flooding.

 As early as 2008, Red Baron reported on climate change at a Stammtisch of the Freiburg-Madison Gesellschaft.
 I accentuated the topic further in 2014 and 2015, harping on the Energiewende (energy system transformation).